 3. Explore the Companion Documents (below) for each area--these will help you know what is desired.

-4. Review the SSH Mid-Cycle Additional Area Accreditation Application Instructions (pdf)
+4. Review the SSH Accreditation Instructional Guide (pdf)

 5. Update and/or complete the online, entry application form (your program will be invoiced the $100 USD on receipt of this form)

-6. Complete your formal accreditation packet and send to the Coordinator of Accreditation by the application deadline (postmark)
+6. Complete your formal accreditation packet for ONLY the additional areas being applied and subnit to the Coordinator of Accreditation by the application deadline

 FOR SUBMISSION INSTRUCTIONS: Contact Kristyn Gadlage (Coordinator of Accreditation)